Sharp transition for single polarons in the one-dimensional Su-Schrieffer-Heeger model

-Given the rather generic nature of the $M(k,q)$ coupling, many physical systems suggest themselves as candidates for experimental tests.
-Apart from polyacetylene, various organic semiconductors are known to have important non-diagonal coupling to phonons \cite{orgSemi}, as do several dimerized Mott magnetic semiconducting oxides \cite{mott}; in some of these, the coupling can be varied somewhat by pressure.
-However we emphasize that any quantitative comparison between theory and experiment will also require theoretical treatment of the coupling to longitudinal phonons, and the effect of electron-electron interactions and inter-chain coupling.

 {\bf (iii) Acknowledgements:} We thank G.A.
 Sawatzky for discussions.
-DM, MB and PCES acknowledge NSERC, CIFAR and FQRNT for support.
-NVP acknowledges support from NSF grant PHY-1005543.
-NN acknowledges a MEXT Grant-in-Aid for Scientific Research (No.19048008, 19048015, 21244053).
-ASM is partly supported by RFBR No 10-02-00047a.
-VC and GDF acknowledge a University of Napoli "Federico II" FARO grant, No. CUP-E61J10000000003.
-PCES and NVP acknowledge PITP support.
+NVP acknowledges support from NSF grant (PHY-1005543).
+NN acknowledges a MEXT Grant-in-Aid for Scientific Research (19048008, 19048015, 21244053).
+ASM is partly supported by RFBR (10-02-00047a).
+VC and GDF acknowledge a University of Napoli "Federico II" FARO grant (CUP-E61J10000000003).
+DM, MB and PCES acknowledge NSERC, CIFAR, FQRNT and PITP for support.

 {\center{ {\bf SUPPORTING MATERIAL}}}

 As discussed in the main text, a key feature of the problem addressed here is that any Quantum Monte Carlo (QMC) method is faced by a sign problem (whereas in the conventional polaron problem, with $q$-dependent coupling only, the imaginary time polaron Green's function and self-energy are sign-definite).
 Since the sign change can only happen when the internal particle line changes momentum, we see that non-crossing diagrams are positive-definite and only a fraction of the crossing diagrams will have an overall negative sign.
 This is of course not as severe as the sign-alternating series found in the many-body fermionic case.